 So you want to create a bit of interest to your home decor?
-Try creating these DIY farmhouse style board and batten walls on the cheap with this step by step tutorial!
+Try creating this DIY farmhouse style board and batten wall treatment on the cheap with this step by step tutorial!

 There are so many ways to create an interesting interior.
 For many, creating some kind of wall treatment may seem daunting, overwhelming, expensive, and permanent.

 But, I am here to tell you it does not have to be.
 You can create board and batten walls on the cheap!